rlucente-se-jboss/configure-caching-dns/README.md

     sudo ./02-config-dns.sh

-Make sure that the names and IPv4 addresses in the test script match your assignements and then verify that the DNS server is working correctly.
+Make sure that the names and IPv4 addresses in the test script match your assignments and then verify that the DNS server is working correctly.

     ./03-test-dns.sh